gaurav2010/santander/README.md

 <h3>Design Decisions</h3>
 <h5>Why ConcurrentHashMap is used instead of ReadwriteLock</h5>

-  - Concurrent HashMap over ReadWriteLock as from problem we are only publishing the last available spot price
+  - Concurrent HashMap is used over ReadWriteLock as from problem we are only publishing the last available spot price

-  - There is a possibility especially if the read and write is happening on the same combo where we may get a stale price
+  - There is a possibility especially if the read and write is happening on the same instrumnt then we may not see the latest write value.
+This is because when read is not blocked when write is happeing on same segment

-  - If however is a need to an accurate latest data - we can switch to readwrite Lock

-  - The Readwrite lock will have performance implications as we will be blocking all read threads when the write is happening
+  - If the above statement has issue - then we should switch to Readwrite lock.
+It will have performance implications as we will be blocking all read threads when the write is happening

 <h5>For ConcurrentHashMap Why none of the parameters was initialised</h5>

-  - This is dependent upon the load and hence best left in default mode
+  - This is dependent upon the load and hence best left in default mode for now.
+After we understand the complete set of data, we should adjust the values

 <h3>The Solution can be tested as below</h3>